Media Buyers or Stock Market Traders?

-Historically media time or placement has been purchased in a variety of ways: Cash, Barter, Trade, Credit, etc. Each of those determined based upon a perceived value of goods received.
+Historically, media time or placement has been purchased in a variety of ways: cash, barter, trade, credit, etc. Each of those is determined based upon a perceived value of goods received.
 For example, Station XZY’s 1 million viewers are more important to me than station EFG’s.
 We can imagine the billboard on the busiest highway in the city is worth more than the poster above that dive-bar urinal.

 Media buyers and planners have recently been charged with determining that value by establishing benchmarks in an increasingly volatile marketplace.
-Buyers and planners have used many 3rd party studies, research, and analysis to find the right audience for the right price.
-That is what they do best, and now their roles are evolving to less negotiation and more data analysis within digital media & traditional media inventory sources programmatically.
+Buyers and planners have used many third-party studies, research, and analysis to find the right audience for the right price.
+That is what they do best, and now their roles are evolving to less negotiation and more data analysis within digital media and traditional media inventory sources programmatically.

 To be successful, they must understand a myriad of platforms, bid types, and payment scenarios, all revolving around a new media currency that is less about mass and more about micro.
 Micro demographics, micro geographies, and many times micro budgets.
-Many job titles on the vendor side in DSP’s and SSP’s have evolved into “traders”, and it is an apt description for their role.
+Many job titles on the vendor side in DSPs and SSPs have evolved into “traders,” and it is an apt description for their roles.

 The good news?
-Chemistry invested in programmatic media purchase during its infancy knowing that the future of media would transact without the traditional phone call, email, or, now implausible, fax.
-Today we can access digital, tv, audio, and OHH insertions programmatically and it has proven beyond beneficial for our client’s campaigns.
-At Chemistry there are media planners, media buyers, strategists, analysts, and specialists, but ALL of them are equipped with the training & tools to be media TRADERS in this crazy media marketplace.
+Chemistry invested in programmatic media purchase during its infancy, knowing that the future of media would transact without the traditional phone call, email, or, now implausible, fax.
+Today we can access digital, TV, audio, and OHH insertions programmatically and it has proven beyond beneficial for our clients’ campaigns.
+At Chemistry there are media planners, media buyers, strategists, analysts, and specialists, but ALL of them are equipped with the training and tools to be media TRADERS in this crazy media marketplace.